MicrosoftDocs/powerquery-docs/powerquery-docs/merge-operations-overview.md

 # Merge operations overview

 You can merge queries when you have one or more columns that you’d like to add to another query.
-A merge operation creates a new query from two existing queries by performing a join between both tables using one or multiple columns from both tables.
+A merge operation works from two existing tables by performing a join between both tables using one or multiple columns from both tables.

 ## To merge queries